geoscan/pioneer_sdk/pioneer_sdk/mavsub/README.md

-The UAV (Pioneer Mini, or Pioneer with the ESP32-based extension module) provides facilities enabling user to connect the vehicle to an external Wi-Fi network, while still having it operating as an access point (AP).
+The UAV (Pioneer Mini, or Pioneer with the ESP32-based extension module) provides facilities enabling user to connect the vehicle to an external Wi-Fi network, while still having it operating as an access point (AP), or change SSID and password of the Wi-Fi Access Point which the UAV serves as.

 PyMavlink and "Android MAVLink" implementations do not support MAVLink 2.0's version of the `WIFI_CONFIG_AP` message.
 In order to accomodate both AP and